fako1024/topo/README.md

 		fmt.Println(dep)
 	}
 }

-}
 ```

-This example will generate the following output (note that Sort() is not a stable
+This example will generate the following output:
-sort algorithm, hence the actual order of elements in the output may vary while
-still satisfying all dependencies):

 ```
-Sorted list of strings: [G H E A C D B F]
+Sorted list of strings: [E A C D B F G H]
 The following dependencies were taken into account:
 B depends upon A
 B depends upon C